CheckPointSW/sddc/README.md

 |x-chkp-tags|"TAG-NAME-1=TAG-VALUE-1:TAG-NAME-2=TAG-VALUE-2..." a list of tags separated by colons, with the name and value separated by an equal sign, the name should only include the part after the "x-chkp-" prefix (e.g., "management=my-management:template=my-template:ip-address=public")|Only in AWS, use the compound tag when instances already have close to 10 tags|
 |x-chkp-interfaces|"NET-NAME-FOR-eth0:NET-NAME-FOR-eth1:..." a list of the neutron networks that are attached to each of the gateway interfaces|Only in OpenStack, Mandatory for gateways with more than one interface|

-Optionally, in AWS and in Azure, network interface objects (ENIs/networkInterfaces) can have the following tags:
+Optionally, in AWS and in Azure, network interface objects (ENIs/networkInterfaces) can have the following tags (in GCP these tags are specified as part of the instance tags, as x-chkp-TAGNAME-eth0--TAGVALUE):

 |Tag name|Tag value|Comment|
 |--------|---------|-------|